|Public Member at Large||Richard Keillor|

 Before returning to the farm I obtained a BSc in Zoology, minor Geography, course work in Geology at the University of Alberta (1975).
 From 1976-1982 I worked for Alberta Fish and Wildlife, mainly on Wildlife management and Land use issues.

-Over the past years I have been involved in organisations such as Peace Country Forage and Beef Association and Holistic Management, with an interest in grass management, including riparian and forest grazing management.
+Over the past years I have been involved in organizations such as Peace Country Forage and Beef Association and Holistic Management, with an interest in grass management, including riparian and forest grazing management.
 (All bush and riparian areas on my farm are fenced out from general grazing use)

 During the 1990’s I served as member of DMI Peace River (Daishowa Marubeni International) Public Advisory Council.
 I gained valuable insights into forest management and water issues, as well as the mill side effects and issues.